You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 ERA and exercise

 If you have been told you have ERA, it is important to exercise and remain active.
 Symptoms of pain, stiffness, and fatigue get worse during long periods of rest or inactivity.
 Symptoms improve dramatically with activity.
-Regular exercise for 20 to 30 minutes a day can do great things for you:
+Regular exercise for 20 to 30 minutes a day can do great things for you, such as:

 - decrease pain and stiffness